James Waddel Alexander: Career

 In 1824 he was appointed a tutor, and during the same year he was licensed to preach by the Presbytery of New Brunswick, New Jersey.
 He was pastor of a Presbyterian church in Charlotte County, Virginia from 1826 to 1828, and of the First Presbyterian Church of Trenton, New Jersey from 1829 to 1832.

 In 1833, he was appointed Professor of Rhetoric and Belles-Letters in the College of New Jersey.
 He served in this position until 1844, when he became pastor of New York City's Duane Street Presbyterian Church for the next five years.
 He served as professor of ecclesiastical history and church government at Princeton Theological Seminary from 1849 to 1851.
 He then returned to the New York church, which in its new location was known as the Fifth Avenue Presbyterian Church.
 He served as minister there until his death.

 Alexander became a patron of Henry Baldwin Hyde, who founded the Equitable Life Assurance Society in 1859.
 Many of the company's original directors were members of the Fifth Avenue Presbyterian Church recruited by Alexander.
 Alexander's brother, William Cowper Alexander, was named the first president of the company.
 His son, James Waddell Alexander, would also later serve as president of the company, while another son, William C. Alexander, served as company secretary.

-Alexander was also a vice president of the University Club of New York from 1887 to 1890 and a president from 1891 to 1899.
+Alexander Jr. was also a vice president of the University Club of New York from 1887 to 1890 and a president from 1891 to 1899.